leniad/dsp-emulator/DSP small guide/DSP Emulator small guide.md

 <img src="dsp_disk.jpg" width="50%" height="50%">

 Here you can browse your drive, then select a disk image.<br>
-If the disk image is a zip file, you can see the content of the file, and if there is more than a virtual disk, you can select the one you need.
+If the disk image is a zip file, you can see the content of the file, and if there is more than a virtual disk file, you can select the one you need.

 <b>3-.
 Arcade</b>

 ------
-After select the arcade game you want to play (from 'Machine' menu or list window), you can play with the keyboard/joystick selected and configured in the main options.
+After select the arcade game you want to play (from 'Machine' menu or list window), you can play with the keyboard/joystick selected and configured in the main options (insert coin, start P1/P2, autofire...).

 <img src="dsp_arcade.jpg" width="50%" height="50%">

-The options you can change are 'DIPs switches', the are like configure options for arcade games.
+The options you can change are 'DIPs switches', they are like configure options for arcade games.
 Every arcade have their own DIPs, expand the DIP you want to change and select the new one.

 <img src="dsp_dip.jpg" width="50%" height="50%">